 Project Beyshick Comes to Trent University July 13 – 15

-Twenty First Nation youth arrived at Trent University on July 13 to participate in a series of workshops to learn about entrepreneurship from leading business and cultural experts as part of Project Beyshick, a youth mentoring program focused on career mentoring and entrepreneurship among Aboriginal youth aged 21 to 35 years.
+Twenty First Nation youth arrive at Trent University today to participate in a series of workshops to learn about entrepreneurship from leading business and cultural experts as part of Project Beyshick, a youth mentoring program focused on career mentoring and entrepreneurship among Aboriginal youth aged 21 to 35 years.

 Based on an application process, Project Beyshick participants are trained by professors from leading Canadian business schools and matched with Toronto-based business executives for hands-on job shadowing experience.
 This is the first time Project Beyshick has taken place at Trent University.